Sewer56/SonicRiders.Index/docs/guides/custom-models.md

 Arg!! & Sewer56 for the original creation of this guide.
 Moester for adding the initial version of `Replacing Textures` part.
-Exortile for corrections regarding minor SRTE aspects.
+Exortile for corrections regarding minor SRTE aspects, mem addresses.